roys/cewler/README.md

 options:
-  -h, --help            show this help message and exit -d DEPTH, --depth DEPTH
-                        directory path depth to crawl, 0 for unlimited (default: 2) -css, --include-css   include CSS from external files and <style> tags -js, --include-js     include JavaScript from external files and <script> tags -pdf, --include-pdf   include text from PDF files -l, --lowercase       lowercase all parsed words
+  -h, --help            show this help message and exit -d, --depth DEPTH     directory path depth to crawl, 0 for unlimited (default: 2) -css, --include-css   include CSS from external files and <style> tags -js, --include-js     include JavaScript from external files and <script> tags -pdf, --include-pdf   include text from PDF files -l, --lowercase       lowercase all parsed words
-  -m MIN_WORD_LENGTH, --min-word-length MIN_WORD_LENGTH
+  -m, --min-word-length MIN_WORD_LENGTH
-  -o OUTPUT, --output OUTPUT
-                        file were to stream and store wordlist instead of screen (default: screen) -oe OUTPUT_EMAILS, --output-emails OUTPUT_EMAILS
+                        minimum word length to include (default: 5) -o, --output OUTPUT   file were to stream and store wordlist instead of screen (default: screen) -oe, --output-emails OUTPUT_EMAILS
-                        file were to stream and store e-mail addresses found (they will always be outputted in the wordlist) -ou OUTPUT_URLS, --output-urls OUTPUT_URLS
+                        file were to stream and store e-mail addresses found (they will always be outputted in the wordlist)
+  -ou, --output-urls OUTPUT_URLS
-                        file were to stream and store URLs visited (default: not outputted) -r RATE, --rate RATE  requests per second (default: 20) -s {all,children,exact}, --subdomain_strategy {all,children,exact}
+                        file were to stream and store URLs visited (default: not outputted) -r, --rate RATE       requests per second (default: 20) -s, --subdomain_strategy {all,children,exact}
-                        allow crawling [all] domains, including children and siblings, only [exact] the same (sub)domain (default), or same domain and any belonging [children]
-  --stream              writes to file after each request (may produce duplicates because of threading) (default: false) -u USER_AGENT, --user-agent USER_AGENT
+                        allow crawling [all] domains, including children and siblings, only [exact] the same (sub)domain (default), or same domain and any belonging [children] --stream              writes to file after each request (may produce duplicates because of threading) (default: false) -u, --user-agent USER_AGENT
-                        User-Agent header to send (default: Mozilla/5.0 (Windows NT 10.0; Win64; x64) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/142.0.0.0 Safari/537.36)
+                        User-Agent header to send (default: Mozilla/5.0 (Windows NT 10.0; Win64; x64) AppleWebKit/537.36
+                        (KHTML, like Gecko) Chrome/142.0.0.0 Safari/537.36)
+  -H, --header HEADER   custom header in 'Name: Value' format (can be used multiple times, overrides -u if 'User-Agent'
+                        is specified)
-  -v, --verbose         A bit more detailed output
+  -p, --proxy PROXY     proxy URL ([http(s)://[user:pass@]]host[:port]) -v, --verbose         a bit more detailed output
   -w, --without-numbers
                         ignore words are numbers or contain numbers
 ```